sagemath/trac_to_gh/Issue 286.md

 # Issue 286: First version of symbolic calculus module integrated into SAGE.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/286

 Original creator: was